-A. Plan or Agreement - The term "plan or agreement" for miscellaneous compensation means the payments are based on a plan or agreement established by an employer which makes provision for his employees generally or for a class or classes of employees, and their dependents, on account of sickness or accident disability.
+A. Plan or Agreement - The term "plan or agreement" for miscellaneous compensation means that the payments are based on a plan or agreement established by an employer that makes provision for their employees generally or for a class or classes of employees, and their dependents, due to sickness or accident disability.
 These employees are no longer carried on the regular payroll.
-However, payments for sickness or injury are paid for a period during which the employee is absent from work on account of a personal injury or sickness.
+However, payments for sickness or injury are paid for a period during which the employee is absent from work due to a personal injury or sickness.